Skip to content

 These should be returned to the issuing company.
 Their address is usually shown on the label on the cylinder.
 They can also be taken to your local Reuse and Recycling Centre

-Gas mini cannisters
+Gas mini canisters

 Nitrous oxide or laughing gas canisters, come in various sizes but the most common are small and silver coloured or the slightly larger blue canisters.
 These should all be disposed of in the scrap metal bin at your Reuse and Recycling centre or placed in your general rubbish bin.